 SANDF activity rip-off: ‘The General’ is unmasked

-Pretoria – The man who allegedly scammed nearly three hundred people, luring them to the metropolis the usage of a bogus SANDF recruitment business enterprise seemed inside the Pretoria North Magistrate’s Court on Wednesday.
+Pretoria – The man who allegedly scammed nearly three hundred people, luring them to the metropolis with the usage of a bogus SANDF recruitment business enterprise, seemed inside the Pretoria North Magistrate’s Court on Wednesday.
+Even as he looked forward to court complaints, his entourage threatened and swore on the Pretoria Newsgroup.

 The SANDF couldn’t confirm or deny that Ndaba was a colonel in its ranks, as claimed.
 “We are not privy to Ndaba being part of the defensive pressure, but we will deny it either; a heritage check will be conducted,” he said.

-Dlamini endorsed the public to document such activities or any folks who solicited money from them with the promise of integration into the SANDF to the nearest police station or military base or station.
-Red flags need to be raised whilst a person requests money in exchange for employment.
+Dlamini endorsed the public to document such activities or any folks who solicited money from them, promising integration into the SANDF to the nearest police station or military base or station.
+Red flags need to be raised when a person requests money or employment.

-The institution was known for President Jacob Zuma and Minister of Defence and Military Veterans, Nosiviwe Mapisa Nqakula, to combine them into the SANDF.
+The institution was known for President Jacob Zuma and Minister of Defence and Military Veterans Nosiviwe Mapisa Nqakula to combine them into the SANDF.

 He argued that Amabutho Royal Defence had the right to be absorbed into the military, similar to uMkhonto weSizwe and the Azanian People’s Liberation Army.